 Fungal Genomics, Synthetic Biology and Bioprocess Development

-The ABF houses the filamentous fungal and non-model yeast synthetic biology capability unique within the government laboratories.
 This effort also comprises integrated fungal genetic tool and medium scale (15-120L) bioprocess development capability.

 Samples for Testing and Learning by a systems biology approach are generated from large shake flask experimental capabilities or through one of our stirred tank reactors that are highly controlled and have advanced monitoring and sampling capabilities, such as: